 An economy evolves over time through reallocations.
 New goods are created, old goods disappear, firms and establishments enter and exit, and workers switch jobs and occupations.
 In recent years, economists have started to learn that the amount of reallocation is massive and reallocation has important consequences on aggregate productivity.
-For example, Foster, Haltiwanger, and Krizan (2001) decompose the sources of multifactor productivity growth in U.S. manufacturing into three factors: productivity gain within each plant, change in output shares across plants, and entry/exit.
-They find that the contribution of the latter two, which is the productivity growth coming from reallocation, accounts for more than half of total productivity growth-the second accounts for 34 percent and the third accounts for 24 percent.
+For example, Foster, Haltiwanger, and Krizan (2001) decompose the sources of multifactor productivity growth in U.S. manufacturing into three factors: productivity ity gain within each plant, change in output shares across plants, and entry/exit.
+They find that the contribution of the latter two, which is the productivity growth coming from reallocation, accounts for more than half of total productivity growth.

 This paper focuses on the reallocation process at the establishment level.
-In particular, I highlight the differences in the establishment-level dynamics between the United States and Japan.
-I first present some summary statistics from the establishmentlevel data in both countries.
-It turns out that the establishment-level dynamics differ in many aspects.
-In particular, the turnover of establishments is much more frequent in the United States than in Japan.
+In particular, I highlight the differences in the establishment-level dynamics between the U.S. and Japan.
+I first present some summary statistics from the establishment-level data in both countries.
+It turns out that the establishment-level dynamics are very different in many aspects.
+In particular, the turnover of establishments is much more frequent in the U.S. than in Japan.
 The amount of the job reallocations is much lower in Japan.
-Additionally, the average size of all establishments is smaller in Japan, while the average sizes of opening and closing establishments are similar in the United States and Japan.
-(Establishment size is measured by employment throughout this paper.)
+Additionally, the average size of all establishments is smaller in Japan, while the average sizes of opening and closing establishments are similar in the U.S. and Japan.

-Next, I attempt to explain these differences.
+Next, I make an attempt to explain these differences.
 One possibility is that these differences are due to the disparity in the composition of sectors.
 For example, in the manufacturing sector, the establishment (plant) size tends to be larger than in the other sectors.
 The difference in the average size of the establishment can be due to the difference in the share of the manufacturing sector in each country.
 It turns out that the difference in the sectoral composition is not a main source of the U.S.-Japan disparity in the establishment sizes and entry/exit rates.

-Since the difference is not due to sectoral composition, it must be the case that the establishment behavior in each sector is different in the United States and Japan.
+Since the difference is not due to sectoral composition, it has to be the case that the establishment behavior in each sector is different in the U.S. and Japan.
 What, then, would account for the difference in the behavior?
 Here, I utilize a general equilibrium industry dynamics model, based on Hopenhayn and Rogerson (1993), to investigate the possible institutional elements that account for these differences.

 The strategy taken here is to consider the U.S. economy to be the benchmark, and examine what kind of "frictions" can account for the establishment dynamics in Japan.
 I consider several possible frictions.
 The first is a lower value received by the establishment upon exiting.
 If, for example, the secondary market for the capital stock is less developed, the exiting establishment cannot benefit from the sale of used capital.
 The second is a higher entry cost.
-Using a similar model and cross-country data, Moscoso Boedo and Mukoyama (2008) argue that entry regulation can have a substantial impact on output and productivity.
+Using a similar model and crosscountry data, Moscoso Boedo and Mukoyama (2008) argue that entry regulation can have a substantial impact on output and productivity.
 The third is a high labor adjustment cost.
 A large hiring cost and firing cost may reduce the reallocation of labor across establishments.
 The fourth is the tax on size.
 When there are restrictions on establishment size, it has a direct effect on establishment dynamics.